Sleepon1805/Sleebot/Readme.md

-This is a simple discord bot, that plays audio from youtube links in a voice channel.
+This is a simple discord bot, that plays audio from youtube in a voice channel.
 It uses the discord.py library and youtube-dl to download the audio from youtube.

 Code in this repo requires .env file with the following variables:
 ```